nikhil10b/Face-Recognition/README.md

 This python script is used for collecting face data from the user along with their names.

 face_detection.py
-This python script is used for detecting face and making a rectangular box around it.-Recognition
+This python script is used for detecting face and making a rectangular box around it.